The Dangers of Stale Restaurant Email Marketing—and How to Make It Fresh Again

 Update your email marketing technology to appeal to today’s consumer

 Despite the potential of email as an effective marketing tool, few restaurants use it: only 18% according to one report.
-This means more opportunity for you because you’ll have less competition in the inbox.
+This means more opportunities for you those running a restaurant because you’ll have less competition in the inbox.
 And when you’re using newer email marketing technologies that keep up with changing consumer expectations, the impact of that email is magnified.

 - First of all, it’s personalized so you’re not sending out generic batch-and-blast emails to everyone on your list, but targeting your message for relevant messages that are more likely to generate a response.
 One report says only 14% of restaurant owners and managers segment their email lists.
 The vast majority—86%—do the batch and blast email marketing that consumers dislike, sending everyone on the list the exact same email message.
 For the restaurants that do segment, the potential to stand out in the inbox is huge!